saratona/KSQLDB/README.md

 You can view messages from different ksqlDB streams and tables.
 For instance the following query will show results for newly arriving data:

     select * from WIKIPEDIA EMIT CHANGES;

+Press Ctrl+C for interrupt the streams of data.

 Run the `SHOW PROPERTIES;` statement and you can see the configured ksqlDB server properties; check these values with the docker-compose.yml file.